-Emperor is slated to make its public debut in March 2022 after the coronavirus pandemic pushed its opening date back.
+Emperor is slated to make its debut on March 2 for season pass members and to the public on March 12.
 SeaWorld says the new ride will be the “tallest, fastest and longest dive coaster” in the Golden State.

 Scene in San Diego

 Named after the largest species of penguin, Emperor boasts a peak height of 153 feet, a facedown vertical drop at 143 feet in the air and an acceleration of more than 60 mph.
 Each ride car will carry 18 passengers through its 2,500-foot track.